 What is Cognitive Behavioural Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a goal-oriented, evidence-based form of psychotherapy that focuses on the intricate interplay between thoughts, emotions, and behaviours.
+CBT (CBT) is a goal-oriented, evidence-based form of psychotherapy that focuses on the intricate interplay between thoughts, emotions, and behaviours.
 As detailed by Cleveland Clinic CBT, it is one of the most researched and widely practiced therapies, renowned for its efficacy across a spectrum of mental health challenges.

 At its core, CBT operates on the principle that our thoughts shape our reality.
 For example, if you find yourself thinking, “I’ll never succeed at this task,” this can spiral into anxiety, impacting your performance and mood.
 CBT helps you identify and reframe such negative thought patterns, fostering a healthier, more balanced mindset.